 We meet with the propriety of fungibility in finances when describing fiat money.
-For our economy to work all units of a currency must be interchangeable for the same value.
-My 1 dollar bill is the same as your 1 dollar bill.
+For our economy to work, all currency units must be interchangeable for the same value.
+My 1-dollar bill is the same as your 1-dollar bill.

 SIDENOTE.
-Some say Bitcoin is not fungible because it can be traced back and checked what it was used for.
-For example, if a coin was used in illicit transactions people are going to avoid buying it, thus making it useless.
-Although it’s true, Bitcoin is considered a fungible coin because every coin was created to be the same as the other.
+Some say Bitcoin is not fungible because it can be traced back and checked for what it was used for.
+For example, if a coin was used in illicit transactions, people are going to avoid buying it, thus making it useless.
+Although it is true, Bitcoin is considered a fungible coin because every coin was created to be the same as the other.